cretz/teleworker/initial_design.md

 **child-exec**

-    child-exec NAMESPACE_ARGS COMMAND...
+    child-exec ROOT_FS COMMAND...

-This is a special command that, from research, may be needed to set network and mount namespace isolation.
-Basically this command just limits the Go runtime to single-threaded and then execs the given command with isolation calls.
-This should never be invoked by a user directly only internally.
-The command is likely caught by `init` function instead of a cobra command, though a cobra command may be present for usage documentation reasons.
+This is a special command to re-execute a child command but with the given root filesystem path set as the root (via pivot root) before executing the child.
+If `ROOT_FS` is empty, the root will not be changed.
+In the future this could support waiting for a network configured by the parent process.

+This command should never be executed by the user.
+It will likely be handled before the rest of the cobra command handling and will only have a cobra command entry for usage/documentation purposes.

 **gen-key**